thomas-sterber/Freeradius_and_Meraki/README.md

 # Using Freeradius for Meraki on Raspberry

-This guide is to easily setup a Freeradius which can be used as a AAA for a Meraki authentication tests in your Lab or POC.
+This guide is to easily setup a Freeradius which can be used as a AAA for your Meraki authentication tests in your Lab or POC.

 ## Meraki_Freeradius_UI
-in work
+coming soon

+## Meraki Python Library v1 Radius Tools
+coming soon

 ## Testmatrix